-NOTE: The Detcon Warranty does not cover water damage resulting from water leaking into the enclosure.
+NOTE: The Detcon Warranty does not cover water damage resulting from water leaking into the enclosure through the conduit connections.
 However, since the electronics are 100% epoxy encapsulated, only the wire terminations could get wet.
 Moisture could cause abnormal operation and possibly corrosion to the terminal connections, but permanent damage to the sensor would not be expected.